seastwood/usb-audio-ip-client/README.md

 Note:
 - Tested/works on openSUSE.
-- Tested/did not work on Fedora 41.
+- Tested/works on Fedora 41.

 How to use:
 - You must have ssh, Pipewire, and USBIP installed, enabled and started on the host device.